1990 Guangzhou Baiyun airport collisions: Hijacking of Flight 8301

 As the aircraft entered Guangdong airspace, it circled above Foshan Shadi Airport before proceeding toward Guangzhou.
 Upon arrival, it flew in a holding pattern approximately 300 meters above Baiyun Airport.
 At 8:34 a.m., the captain radioed the Guangzhou control tower, reporting insufficient fuel and requesting permission to divert to Kai Tak Airport in Hong Kong for refueling before continuing to Taiwan.
 Although the Guangzhou Civil Aviation Administration and control tower approved the request, the hijacker refused to land in Hong Kong and threatened to detonate the aircraft if forced to do so.
 No further communications were received from the flight after that.
+The pilot circled Guangzhou, attempting to reason with Jiang.
+He was eventually forced to land the plane when it ran dangerously low on fuel.
+Reports from the official Xinhua News Agency did not explain why the pilot did not accede to Jiang's demand.

 At 9:04 a.m., Flight 8301 landed at Baiyun Airport.
-After taxiing for approximately 1,080 meters, the hijacker assaulted the pilot, causing the aircraft to veer off the runway to the right and head toward the apron.
+After taxiing for approximately 1,080 meters, Jiang managed to wrestle control of the aircraft from the pilot, causing the aircraft to veer off the runway to the right and head toward the apron.
 The plane briefly lifted off again, with its nose rising, but the tail struck a ground service vehicle.
-It then collided with a parked China Southwest Airlines aircraft, shearing off the nose of the Boeing 707.
-The aircraft continued forward and struck a CAAC Boeing 757, hitting the upper fuselage and splitting it into two parts, causing the left engine to detach.
+It then collided with a parked China Southwest Airlines Boeing 707-3J6B which had just arrived from Chengdu as China Southwest Airlines Flight 4305, shearing off the nose of the aircraft and slightly injuring the pilot, who was in the cockpit at the time.
+The aircraft continued forward and struck CAAC Flight 3523, a Boeing 757 waiting to depart to Shanghai, hitting the upper fuselage and splitting it into two parts, causing the left engine to detach.
 After traveling another 300 meters eastward, the Xiamen Airlines plane crashed to the ground, rolling and breaking apart into four major sections.

 All three aircraft caught fire following the collisions.
 According to official accounts, firefighters stationed nearby brought the flames under control within 12 seconds and fully extinguished them within two minutes, successfully rescuing 54 passengers.
 Over ten hours after the incident, the Guangzhou emergency rescue team completed debris removal from the airport.
 The airport resumed operations the following day.